Weightlifting

 As I told Coach Benton, I see no real advantage (or disadvantage) to an elbow that slightly hyperextends, although this position always seems a bit precarious, especially for those of us who have witnessed a number of elbow dislocations in the snatch.

 The first such injury of which I was aware was America’s Bob Bednarski, who suffered a dislocation while snatching in the 1967 Pan American Games.
-Importantly, at least for relatively new lifters, is the fact that at that time the press lift was five years away from its competitive abolishment.
+Importantly, at least for relatively new lifters, is the fact that at that time, the press lift was five years away from its competitive abolishment.
 The press took up about 40% of a lifter’s training in those days, so “Barski’s” injury was not a matter of weak elbow extensors.

 In the years to follow, numerous elbow dislocations took place with weightlifters from the local to the international level.
 Perhaps the greatest one-meet incident of elbow dislocations occurred at the 1981 World Championships, held in Lille, France.
-My recollection (as assistant team coach) is that of the 194 male athletes, we witnessed one shoulder and eight elbow dislocations.
+My recollection (as assistant team coach) is that of the 194 male athletes.
+We witnessed one shoulder and eight elbow dislocations.

 Lille: Turning the Corner

 There are several likely contributors to this high injury rate in Lille.
-Realize the press had been eliminated nine years earlier and pressing was no longer a priority.
+Realize that the press had been eliminated nine years earlier and pressing was no longer a priority.
 Lifters did not include much specific training for their arms.
 Additionally, with greater specialization in the two remaining lifts, snatch and C&J records had undergone a rapid increase.

-After the first few dislocations in Lille the local organizers approached me (I’ve never been sure why) and asked if I could contact the bosses at Sweden’s Eleiko Barbell, the equipment supplier for that meet.
+After the first few dislocations in Lille, the local organizers approached me (I’ve never been sure why) and asked if I could contact the bosses at Sweden’s Eleiko Barbell, the equipment supplier for that meet.
 No doubt the IWF and the local hosts were concerned about these injuries.

 I knew enough French to converse with the locals, who thought the bar spun too freely.
-Within the previous year or so Eleiko had introduced several design modifications, including changes to the bar’s bearings.
+Within the previous year or so, Eleiko introduced several design modifications, including changes to the bar’s bearings.
 When catching a snatch or racking a clean the discs at this World’s did appear to revolve more easily than in the past.
 Read on to discover the likely cause of this excessive spinning of the discs.

 I knew the two Eleiko chiefs, both of whom were due to come to Lille for the final categories.
 I sent a telex in English, explaining the organizers’ concern.
 Eleiko replied, asking if the bars had been left (loaded) in squat racks overnight.
 I assured them this was not the case.